 What Is A Hot Lap Or Push Lap In F1?

 The hot lap is the one that counts.
 This is the lap that is used to determine the starting position of each car in the actual race.
-In Formula 1, cars can perform more than one hot lap if they are not satisfied with their previous ones, and they will need to do at least one in each qualifying session to determine where they start on the grid come race day.
+In Formula 1, drivers can perform more than one hot lap if their previous ones weren’t fast enough, and they will need to do at least one in each qualifying session to determine where they start on the grid come race day.

 The hot lap works slightly differently in NASCAR, as in the oval races they use the aggregate of multiple hot laps to determine the starting position.
-But nonetheless, the idea of the hot lap is that it is the driver going as fast as they can to get the best possible starting grid position in the race.
+But nonetheless, the idea of the hot lap is that the drivers goes as fast as they can to get the best possible starting grid position in the race.
 It is also often called the fast lap or the flying lap.

 F1 qualifying involves all of the cars going out onto the track at their leisure, and so sometimes there can be a lot of traffic.
-However, when cars are doing flying laps without any traffic in front of them, they will often set track records and the fastest laps in qualifying will be much faster than those of the race, due to the lack of tire management for one fast lap and less pressure from other drivers.
+However, when cars are doing flying laps without any traffic in front of them, they will often set the fastest laps, and qualifying laps will be much faster than those of the race, due to the lack of tire management for one fast lap and lower fuel loads.

 What Is An In Lap In F1?